mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/logging/index.md

 Another option to import custom Kibana dashboards can be to use the Kibana web console:

-1. Go to Kibana
+1. Go to Kibana.
-1. Click on Management
+1. Select Management.
-1. Click on Saved Objects
+1. Select Saved Objects.
-1. Click on the Import button
+1. Select the Import button.
-1. Browse the exported file
+1. Browse the exported file.
-1. You will then be prompted: "If any of the objects already exist, do you want to automatically overwrite them?" and you will be given the following options:
+1. You are prompted: "If any of the objects already exist, do you want to automatically overwrite them?"
+Select one of the following options:
    - No, prompt me for each one
    - Yes, overwrite all